robert-winkler/scientific-articles-markdown/agile-editing-pandoc.md

 Even for tablets, Android and iOS devices, numerous free and low-cost applications exist.
 Parts of this text were written in xx JotterPad dictation and swipe softwarexx Various of those applications support the cloud storage of documents.

 ![CuteMarkEd editor](fig-cutemarked-editor.png)<br>
-**Figure xx.** Editing window, HTML preview and table of contents using the CuteMarkEd editor.
+**Figure 5.** Editing window, HTML preview and table of contents using the CuteMarkEd editor.

 ## Online editing and collaborative writing

-xx Google Docs test editing.

 In recent years, several platforms were developed for collaborative writing.
 The online editor StackEdit (<https://stackedit.io>) can be used for editing markdown files on a Google Drive (<https://drive.google.com>).
 OwnCloud with Markdown Editor plugin (see section xx).

 ![Online editing on with an ownCloud plugin](fig-owncloud-md-editor.png)<br>
-**Figure xx.** Direct online editing of this manuscript with live preview using the ownCloud Markdown Editor plugin by Robin Appelman.
+**Figure 6.** Direct online editing of this manuscript with live preview using the ownCloud Markdown Editor plugin by Robin Appelman.